serenity-is/docs/tutorials/movies/creating_movie_table.md

 > Make sure you use the namespace *MovieTutorial.Migrations.DefaultDB* as Serene template applies migrations only in this namespace to the default database.

 In *Up()* method we specify that this migration, when applied, will create a schema named *mov*.
 We will use a separate schema for movie tables to avoid clashes with existing tables.
 It will also create a table named *Movie* with "MovieId, Title, Description..." fields on it.

-> Inability to undo a migration might not hurt much, but deleting a table by mistake could do more damage.

 On top of our class we applied a Migration attribute.